-(a) Jurisdiction. - Both Immigration Judges and the Board have authority to grant and reconsider stays as a matter of discretion but only for matters within the judges' or the Board's respective jurisdiction.
-See Chapters 1.4 (Jurisdiction and Authority), 7.2 (Jurisdiction).
-Immigration judges consider requests for discretionary stays only when a motion to reopen or a motion to reconsider is pending before the Immigration Court.
+(a) Jurisdiction. - The Board is authorized to grant stays as a matter of discretion, but only for matters within the Board's jurisdiction.
+See Chapter 1.4 (Jurisdiction and Authority).
+The Board entertains stays only when an appeal, a motion to reopen, or a motion to reconsider is pending before the Board.